neskodi/threejs-boilerplate/README.md

       new THREE.SpotLight(0xffffff, 5, 10, Math.PI / 8),
       new THREE.DirectionalLight(0xffffff, 1)
     ];
-  }
+  },
   // ...
 }
 ```

 All lights created here will be accessible as World.lights in your scripts.js.

+You can also turn off all lighting by setting `lights` to false and then work with
+your own lights as you see fit.

 #### Grid